of Days Finished Late:

 All assignments are due 1 month before the start of the next cycle of courses.
 In the case of 2 courses being delivered in a cycle every 6 months, then all assignments for both courses will be due 5 months after the completion of the residential course.
 In the case of 1 course being delivered every 3 months, then the assignments for the course will be due 10 weeks after the completion of the residential course.
 The penalty mark for late assignments will be 1-mark deduction for 1-day late past the due date.
 Please note that all assignments must result in a minimum final pass mark of 81%.

-Students must maintain a minimum B average in order to graduate.
+Students must maintain a minimum 2.5 out of 4.0 GPA in order to graduate.

 1. All papers and projects are to be done in the approved APA format.
 If you have questions about APA, see: http://owl.english.purdue.edu/owl/section/2/10/